xiix0/scam/README.md

-Tuesday is the Wednesday of the rest of your life.
+Today is the tomorrow you worried about yesterday.